 First, the 20-20-20 rule.
 Every 20 minutes, look away from the screen for 20 seconds at an object 20 feet away.
 This prevents eyestrain.

-Second, you really can become near-sighted by starting at a computer screen all day.
-We have this question in Quizzify, and have been cross-examined on it, despite the prominent Harvard Medical School "shield."
-But "pseudo myopia" caused by too much screen time is a thing.
-It is usually temporary, allegedly.
-Nonetheless, we wouldn't count on its being temporary, given that it is our vision we're talking about here.
+Second, you really can become near-sighted by staring at a computer screen all day.
+Yes, "pseudo myopia" caused by too much screen time is a thing.
+It is usually temporary.
+Nonetheless, the word "usually" doesn't exactly inspire confidence, given that it is our vision we're talking about here.
+So follow the 20-20-20 rule.
 We agree with the Soup Nazi on this one.
+Don't push your luck.

-Why is this important?
-Because blue light can keep you awake.
+Why is blue light important?
+Because it can keep you awake.
 If you have trouble sleeping, try a time setting that starts filtering out the blue light an hour or two before bedtime.
-Don't take our word for it -- here are our colleagues at Harvard Medical School on this topic.
+Don't take our word for it -- here is Harvard Medical School on this topic.

 Quizzify presents two additional eye-friendly factoids